Missing Kiely Rodni: Massive search as friends reveal teen's last known footsteps in possible abduction case

 "Right now, we are currently searching many areas," said Angela Musallam, the Placer County Sheriff’s public information officer.

-The party, which stretched from Friday night into Saturday morning at the Prosser Family Campground in the Tahoe National Forest, involved dozens or hundreds of kids from a handful of nearby communities in the rural area, including Truckee, North Lake.
+The party, which stretched from Friday night into Saturday morning at the Prosser Family Campground in the Tahoe National Forest, involved dozens or hundreds of kids from a handful of nearby communities in the rural area, including Truckee and North Lake.

 Around 12:15 a.m., she texted her parents that she was heading home.
-However, according to her mother, no one has come forward to say they saw her leave; no one was with her at the time; and nobody could remember when she left or seeing her car drive away.
+However, according to her mother, no one has come forward to say they saw her leave, no one was with her at the time, and nobody could remember when she left or see her car drive away.

 Her phone, which last pinged at the party, has been turned off.
 Authorities say her vehicle, a silver 2013 Honda CRV with the California license plate 8YUR127, is also unaccounted for.